talfers/STR-analyzer/README.md

 3. Lastly, run the following 2 commands in your terminal to create a virtual environment and install all necessary dependencies:

+_NOTE: If you get an error that you do not have python, pip or venv on your computer, you will need to Google how to install the ones you lack._

 First create the virtual environment:
 ```sh
 python3 -m venv venv